aklinker1/vite-plugin-web-extension/docs/guide/development.md

 ::: warning HMR requires Chrome v110 or above

 Make sure your browser is up to date, or it won't work.
+Chrome v110 was released Feb 13, 2023.
 :::

 ## Watch Mode